TNT Sports (Brazil): End of the EI channels, moving to TNT and Space

 On August 9, 2018, the channel announced on its Facebook page the deactivation of all of their TV channels in 40 days and moving all of their sports events to TNT and Space channels in Brazil, on their social media and on the over-the-top service EI Plus.

 TNT Sports (Brasil)

 On January 8, 2021, WarnerMedia, the parent company of Turner, announced the replacement of the Esporte Interativo brand by TNT Sports, a name that had been used since 2017 by a sports channel of the conglomerate in Argentina, and which would now serve for pan-regional standardization in Latin America.
 The new brand was officially adopted at midnight on January 17 across all of the group's social media, including EI Plus, which is now renamed Estádio TNT Sports.
 On television, the TNT Sports brand officially debuted during the match between Internazionale x Juventus, valid for the Serie A.

+On June 4, 2026, Warner Bros.
+Discovery announced the launch of TNT Sports in its linear version, inaugurating it on the 8th, but temporarily.
+The signal was made available by Claro TV+, Sky, Oi TV and Vivo TV, as well as online providers.
+The new channel would only feature lives and programs focused on the 2026 FIFA World Cup, even without having the broadcasting rights for the tournament, leaving the operators' lineup after the World Cup ended.